krux02/ast-pattern-matching/readme.md

     pattern does not match, an error will be raised.

-  * `matchErrors` in the example above is used as an identifier for a seq of match errors. it will be avalilable in the else branch as ``let matchErrors: seq[MatchingError]``.
+  * `matchErrors` in the example above is used as an identifier for a seq of match errors. it will be available in the else branch as ``let matchErrors: seq[MatchingError]``.
 It's an optional argument and the purpose is to debug matching expressions.